-Macedonia: Macedonia will implement an Open Budget Initiative that makes public information about the national budget publicly available and easily accessible.
+Macedonia will implement an Open Budget Initiative that will make public information about the national budget publicly available and easily accessible.
 This initiative directly supports SDG 16 by enhancing the accountability of public institutions.
 Mexico: Mexico has created an open and unique registry of all the social welfare programs under the "National Crusade Against Hunger."
 This registry provides a transparent and accountable tool that allows timely monitoring of the 7 million beneficiaries of the 90 different programs by location and by amount, guaranteeing accurate and updated information that also allows identification of the most vulnerable groups, more focused social interventions policy, and more open and timely monitoring and evaluation.

+Philippines

-Philippines: The Philippines has committed to require fiscal transparency in extractive industries and to disclose both companies' revenues as well as those that the government has received.
+The Philippines has committed to require fiscal transparency in extractive industries and to disclose both companies' revenues as well as those that the government has received.
 This aligns with SDGs addressing sustainable energy, natural resources, and sustainable consumption and production patterns.

-South Africa: South Africa is developing an integrated and publicly accessible portal providing information on environmental management.
-This will contribute to South Africa's progress on SDGs focused on combatting climate change, attaining sustainable food security for all, and sustainable management of terrestrial and ocean ecosystems and natural resources.
+South Africa

-South Africa: South Africa is developing an integrated and publicly accessible portal providing information on environmental management.
+South Africa is developing an integrated and publicly accessible portal providing information on environmental management.
 This will contribute to South Africa's progress on SDGs focused on combatting climate change, attaining sustainable food security for all, and sustainable management of terrestrial and ocean ecosystems and natural resources.